You Get What You Pay For

 • If a new system is in order, a quality contractor will present options to help you make the best decision regarding replacing your old system.

-• A quality contractor offers planned preventive maintenance service to maximize the life of your equipment, and he honors the terms of the warranty on the equipment throughout the warranty period.
+• A quality contractor offers planned safety inspection service to maximize the life of your equipment, and he honors the terms of the warranty on the equipment throughout the warranty period.

 • A quality contractor does not offer price as the only consideration.
 While it is a major factor, there often are valid reasons for price differences.